KMC20/DRIM-ANN/DRIM-ANN/README.md

 2. Input the extracting code: cv43
 3. Download the whole data folder and move it to the local folder.
 ## How to test
 Make sure that index & query data have been downloaded and placed in this folder.
+Then execute the following commands:
 ```
 mv data/* ./
 rmdir data